-While there are a set of core experiences and education that all our trainees are exposed to we also keep in mind individual interests and needs.
+While there is a set of core experiences and education that all Psychiatry trainees are exposed to, we also support individual interests and needs.
 We encourage a broad range of elective opportunities in the fourth year where the residents design their individual year.
-Our third years also have the opportunity to choose between a VA track, Integrative Medicine and Perinatal Psychiatry.
+Additionally, third years have the opportunity to choose between a Southern Arizona VA Health Care System and Perinatal Psychiatry track.

 - Psychiatry Research